geraldselvino/GNSNet/README.md

 =====================================
 Library that simplifies network programming in C++/CLI, the library provides a very simplified interface for communicating to the network using TCP/IP sockets, UDP sockets and also includes a class library that can be used as an FTP client.
-This library is also packaged with a simple yet fully functioning multi-client TCP/IP server through the StartService() method.
+Includes a simple multi-client TCP/IP server through the StartService() method.

 Platform
 ============================
-This library can be used in any .NET language under .NET framework 2.0 and up.
+.NET framework 2.0
-It is written in C++/CLI but it can be compiled as a DLL and can be easily used using other .NET languages like C# and VB.NET.

 Requirement
 ============================
+Visual Studio,
-.NET framework 2.0 and up
+.NET framework 2.0 or higher

 License
 ============================